 English law-governed acquisition documents Key provision US law-governed acquisition documents Period for claims is generally limited to between 12 and 24 months (statute of limitation for tax claims) but for competitive auction processes or financial sponsor seller, usually 12 months for all claims (including tax claims) Liability of a non-financial sponsor seller is generally capped at consideration for fundamental breaches (breach of title warranties) and often at less than 20 per cent of consideration for other breaches.
 Liability of a financial sponsor seller is generally capped at consideration for fundamental breaches.
-Liability of management often capped at a very low cap (as low as £1) for business warranty breaches with the expectation that the buyer will seek recourse from warranty and indemnity insurance Claims are subject to individual (often up to 0.1 per cent of consideration) de minimis Range of other limitations on claims commonly negotiated, including matters disclosed in accounts, sums recovered from insurance or third parties, and loss from changes in law or a buyer's actions Separate claim periods and thresholds often apply to claims under tax covenant and for breaches of tax warranties.
-Unusual for financial sponsor seller to provide tax covenants Limitation of a seller's liability Period for claims is generally limited to between 12 and 36 months (statute of limitation for tax claims) Liability of the seller is generally capped at consideration for fundamental breaches (breach of title warranties) and between 10 and 20 per cent of consideration for other breaches Claims subject to individual de minimis (often US\$25,000 to US\$100,000) and overall deductible (often 1 to 2 per cent of consideration): 'tipping baskets' are not uncommon Range of other limitations on claims commonly negotiated, including matters disclosed in accounts, sums recovered from insurance or third parties, and loss from a buyer's actions A buyer will request post-closing covenants from a seller to protect its interests in the business it is acquiring: these covenants generally include non-compete, non-solicit of customers, suppliers Similar position to UK covenants business. • Post-closing covenants will generally be for a period of 12 to 24 months and employees, and confidentiality.
-Financial sponsor sellers will not accept non-compete covenants due to the nature of their
+Liability of management often capped at a very low cap (as low as £1) for business warranty breaches with the expectation that the buyer will seek recourse from warranty and indemnity insurance Claims are subject to individual (often up to 0.1 per cent of consideration) and overall (often 1 to 2 per cent of consideration) de minimis Range of other limitations on claims commonly negotiated, including matters disclosed in accounts, sums recovered from insurance or third parties, and loss from changes in law or a buyer's actions Separate claim periods and thresholds often apply to claims under tax covenant and for breaches of tax warranties.
+Unusual for financial sponsor seller to provide tax covenants Limitation of a seller's liability Period for claims is generally limited to between 12 and 36 months (statute of limitation for tax claims) Liability of the seller is generally capped at consideration for fundamental breaches (breach of title warranties) and often at less than 20 per cent of consideration for other breaches Claims subject to individual de minimis (often US\$25,000 to US\$100,000) and overall deductible (often 0.5 to 1 per cent of consideration): 'tipping baskets' are not uncommon Range of other limitations on claims commonly negotiated, including matters disclosed in accounts, sums recovered from insurance or third parties, and loss from a buyer's actions A buyer will request post-closing covenants from a seller to protect its interests in the business it is acquiring: these covenants generally include non-compete, non-solicit of customers, suppliers and employees, and confidentiality.
+Financial sponsor sellers will not accept non-compete covenants owing to the nature of their business Post-closing covenants will generally be for a period of 12 to 24 months Post-closing covenants Similar position to UK Post-closing covenants will generally be for a period of two to five years for the non-compete and 12 to 24 months for the non-solicit and other covenants